thunderrabbit/robnugen-journal-entries/2016/10/18just-signed-up-for-netflix.md

 6. seems like a lot more variety of things to watch
 7. 5% less expensive

-Just turned on Lock Stock and Two Smoking Barrels, and realize I've never seen it before!
+Just turned on *Lock Stock and Two Smoking Barrels*, and realize I've never seen it before!